 The sound quality isn't as vibrant as other entries like the A10, but it's not exactly boring either.
-There's a vague flatness to the sound that's usually more prevalent in studio cans, but it's not necessarily a bad thing but a point of personal preference.
-The boom mic itself sounds good and is detachable.
+There's a vague flatness to the sound that's usually more prevalent in studio headphones, which is not necessarily a bad thing but more a point of personal preference.
+The boom mic itself sounds good and is fully detachable.

 9. Logitech G430 Gaming Headset

-We told you the Logitech G-series would ride again.
-It's the most premium of the bunch, but generational changes has made it more or less comparable in price.
-The leather may not be authentic, but the build quality is good, and the design certainly isn't cheap.
-For a gaming headset under 50 dollars , it looks pretty good, and it fits comfortably even during extended periods of play.
-Credit the sports performance cloth that lines the inside of the cups for that.
+We told you the Logitech G-series would feature again on our list.
+The G430 is the most premium of the bunch, but generational changes have made it more or less comparable in price.
+The leather may not be authentic, but the build quality is good, and the design certainly isn't cheap-feeling.
+For a gaming headset under 50 dollars, it looks pretty good, and it fits comfortably even during extended periods of play.
+You can give credit to the sports-performance cloth that lines the inside of the ear cups for that.

-But what's the point of comfortable headphones if they don't sound good?
+What's the point of comfortable headphones if they don't sound good, though?
 Luckily, these ones do.
-Noise cancellation isn't stellar, but get these headphones into a quiet room with an aurally rich game, and you'll find yourself falling into the world.
-There's a little more punch to the bass than everything else but good quality all around.
+Noise cancellation isn't stellar, but get these headphones into a quiet room with an aurally rich game, and you'll find yourself entirely immersed in the world.
+There's a little more punch to the bass than everything else, but it's still good quality all around.

 10. RUNMUS Stereo Gaming Headset

 RUNMUS isn't exactly a household name, but the bargain basement pricing on their headset is sure to grab your attention.
-The fact that this headset is pretty decent should keep that attention.
+The fact that this headset is pretty decent should also keep hold of that attention.
 50mm drivers deliver pretty strong sound, though it's a little more washed out than some of the more tightly perfected models we've highlighted here.
-But the strong design of the headphone seal ensures that most of the noise around you is drowned out.
+The strong design of the headphone seal ensures that most of the noise around you is drowned out.
 Sure to raise a brow is the inclusion of 7.1 surround sound.
-But truth be told, you may want to stick to the stereo settings.
+Truth be told, though, you may want to stick to the stereo settings.

 The microphone is the standout feature here.
-Outside noise isolation on this omnidirectional mic is respectable, so you won't have to worry about your roommates or family irritating your teammates on the other side of the display.
-Some nice but extraneous blue RGB lighting effects round out the package.
+The outside noise isolation on this omnidirectional mic is respectable, so you won't have to worry about your roommates or family irritating your teammates on the other side of the display.
+There are also some nice but admittedly extraneous blue RGB lighting effects round out the package.

 11. Plantronics RIG 400HS Gaming Headset

-We saved one of the best gaming headsets under 50 dollars for last.
-It's also one of the more unusual choices we've decided to spotlight.
-The open back design is very uncommon in the gaming market and for good reason.
+We saved one of the best gaming headsets for under 50 dollars for last.
+This is also one of the more unusual choices we've decided to spotlight.
+The open-back design is very uncommon in the gaming market, and for good reason.
 The fact that these types of headphones tend to leak sound like crazy also means that sound is going to get picked up regularly by the microphone.

-But if you're looking for single player headphones you occasionally use for their headset capabilities, you'll find a lot to love here.
-The RIG 400's microphone is actually incredibly nice - providing crisp and crystal clear performance.
+If you're looking for single-player headphones you occasionally use for their headset capabilities, you'll find a lot to love here.
+The RIG 400's microphone is actually incredibly nice, providing crisp and crystal clear performance.
 Plantronics has also scored a license from Dolby for the Atmos tech.
-A lot of headsets promise surround sound, but the inclusion of Atmos demonstrates that Plantronics' headsets are the real deal.
+A lot of headsets promise surround sound, but the inclusion of Atmos here demonstrates that Plantronics' headsets are the real deal.

 Even after reading through our reviews, you may be left with some questions.
-That’s to be expected, especially if this is your first time shopping.
+That’s to be expected, especially if this is your first time shopping for a headset.
 We’ve compiled some of the most commonly asked questions by new gaming headset buyers and provided detailed answers for your convenience.

 Why Are None of the Headsets Wireless?

-The unfortunate truth is that you aren’t going to find a wireless gaming headset for under 50 dollars, or at least not one that meets the standards we’ve established for this list.
+The unfortunate truth is that you aren’t going to find a wireless gaming headset for under 50 dollars, or at least none that meet the standards we’ve established for this list.
 Bluetooth isn’t the cheapest format, and managing to make a headset wireless while also packing in all the other features that gamers demand can be costly.
-And while we didn’t feel comfortable selling our readers on shoddy headsets for the sake of diversifying our list, there’s one other important factor in our decision making.
+While we didn’t feel comfortable selling our readers on shoddy headsets for the sake of diversifying our list, there’s one other important factor in our decision-making.

-A headset with a 3.5mm jack essentially is a PS4 wireless headset (or an XBox One wireless headset).
-That’s to say, they obviously aren’t wireless, because they have a wire coming out of them.
-But they offer close to the same mobility as a Bluetooth gaming headset.
-The cable on the headset connects directly to the back of your controller, draining that battery rather than having to run off its own.
+A headset with a 3.5mm jack essentially is a PS4 wireless headset (or an Xbox One wireless headset).
+That is to say, they obviously aren’t wireless, because they have a wire coming out of them.
+However, they do offer close to the same mobility as a Bluetooth gaming headset.
+The cable on the headset connects directly to the back of your controller, draining that battery rather than having to run on its own.
 Sure, there’s a cable running out in front of you, but the range of movement is great, and it won’t be a noticeable inconvenience for most gamers sitting in front of their TV.

 What’s the Relationship Between Compatibility and Connection Type?

 You’ll have noticed that there are two major connection types here: USB and 3.5mm.
-You may have also noticed that there’s a direct correlation between the cord used and the compatibility for XBox One.
-Things are a little more complicated than they look, but you don’t need to disregard a controller that interests you solely because it doesn’t show compatibility for Microsoft’s latest console.
+You may have also noticed that there’s a direct correlation between the cord used and the compatibility for Xbox One.
+Things are a little more complicated than they look at first, but you don’t need to disregard a headset that interests you solely because it doesn’t show compatibility for Microsoft’s latest console.
 You’ll see why below.

-3.5mm ports are the standard for sound on virtually any device in use today.
-So while we decided to just list the major two consoles and the PC when speaking about compatibility, you can generally expect your headset to work with significantly more devices than that.
-Whether you’re looking to listen to music on your Nintendo Switch, use your phone as a portable jukebox while you go on a jog, or watch a big action movie while the rest of your household sleeps, you can count on your gaming headset to suit your needs.
+3.5mm ports are the standard for audio on virtually any device in use today.
+So while we decided to just list the major two consoles and PC when speaking about compatibility, you can generally expect your headset to work with significantly more devices than that.
+Whether you’re looking to listen to in-game audio on your Nintendo Switch, use your phone as a portable jukebox while you go on a jog, or watch a big action movie while the rest of your household sleeps, you can count on your gaming headset to suit your needs.

 What’s Up With Surround Sound in Headsets?

 Surround sound, particularly where headsets are concerned, is a particularly thorny topic of discussion for gamers.
 Whether or not it’s right for you is going to come down to a few factors.
-But you need to understand the basics before you can make a decision for yourself.
+You’ll need to understand the basics before you can make a decision for yourself, though.

 Traditional surround sound simply can’t work without a decent amount of space.
 The magic of surround sound is its ability to break up the sound of a movie, song, or video game into separate channels.
-It then creates the illusion of being in the experience by redirecting it to you at different angles.
+It then creates the illusion of actually being within the experience by redirecting it to you at different angles.
 It has some help in this respect.
-With surround sound, you’re dealing with anywhere from two to seven different speakers as well as potentially a subwoofer.
-The distance and the angle helps substantially with that illusion of sonic depth.
+With surround sound, you’re dealing with anywhere from two to seven different speakers, potentially as well as a subwoofer.
+The distance and the angle help substantially with that illusion of sonic depth.

-That’s not a luxury afforded to headsets.
-Two drivers are pointed directly into your ears, after all.
+That’s typically not a luxury afforded to headsets.
+After all, they simply use two drivers pointed directly into your ears.
 So how is the Virtual Surround Sound utilized in headphones accomplished?
-By tricking you.
+It’s all an elaborate illusion.
 For the most part, this requires the use of a DAC (digital to analog converter).
-This decodes the sound coming from the sources, splits it into two, and distributes it to your different ears.
-But many of the headsets here boast that they support 7.1 surround sound.
-So how does that work?
+This decodes the sound coming from the audio source, splits it into two, and distributes it to your different ears.
+However, many of the headsets here clearly boast that they support 7.1 surround sound, so how does that work?

-For those not familiar, 7.1 surround sound refers to a surround sound experience that combines seven speakers and one amplifier.
-Obviously you can’t triangulate that with the narrow space of headphones, and that’s where software is important.
-Many manufacturers have their own software, such as Razer Synapse, which is explicitly designed to take the sound coming from your source and trick your mind into believing it comes from more directions.
-In practical fact, that means that almost any headset can support this “virtual” surround sound.
-It merely needs a DAC for conversion.
-It also means that the quality of these surround sound experiences can vary pretty wildly.
+For those uninitiated, 7.1 surround sound refers to a surround sound experience that combines seven speakers and one amplifier.
+Obviously, you can’t triangulate that within the narrow space of headphones, and that’s where software is important.
+Many manufacturers have their own software, such as Razer Synapse, which is explicitly designed to take the sound coming from your audio source and trick your mind into believing it comes from multiple directions.
+In practice, that means that almost any headset can support this “virtual” surround sound; all it needs is a DAC for conversion.
+This also means that the quality of these surround sound experiences can vary pretty wildly.

-That’s where points of contention start to arise with gamers.
+This where points of contention start to arise with gamers.
 In the competitive esports scene, stereo still prevails.
 There’s not enough trust in virtual surround sound to convince them that the situational awareness that virtual 7.1 promises will be accurate.
-For those simply looking to be more fully immersed in a single player experience, it may be worth the investment.
-The fact that it’s a software rather than hardware solution means that it’s getting better everyday, and it doesn’t require updating to a new pair of headsets.
+For those simply looking to be more fully immersed in a single-player experience, though, it may be worth the investment.
+The fact that it’s a software rather than a hardware solution means that it’s getting better every day, and it doesn’t require you to regularly update to a new pair of headsets.
 The latest versions of virtual surround sound are relatively sophisticated, and many of them are quite good.

 Does Driver Size Really Matter?

 Driver size absolutely does matter, both in terms of gaming headsets and more traditional audio headphones.
-The driver size essentially tells you the diameter of the speakers that are pointed down your ears.
-It’s not an issue of volume but of quality.
+The driver size essentially tells you the diameter of the speakers pointed down to your ears.
+This is not so much an issue of volume but of quality.
 Larger drivers tend to sound better.
-For consumer grade over-the-ear headsets, the typical range is somewhere from 30 to 53 mm.
+For consumer-grade over-ear headsets, the typical range is somewhere from 30 to 53 mm.
 On our list, all of the drivers are either 40 mm or 50 mm.

-A good gaming headset needs to accomplish two things: deliver quality sound performance from the game to your ears and deliver your message consistently through the microphone.
-All of the headsets here offer both.
+A good gaming headset needs to accomplish two things: delivering quality sound performance from the game to your ears and delivering your voice input consistently through the microphone.
+All of the headsets here offer both in droves.
 Where they vary is in the range of their other features and the consistency of their delivery.
-Ultimately, the best gaming headset under 50 is going to be contingent on your preferences, but any of the headsets on our list is a strong contender.
-We hope you find what you’re looking for.If you liked our article on gaming headsets under $50, please share and comment below what your favorite product is.
+Ultimately, the best gaming headset under 50 is going to be contingent on your preferences, but any of the headsets on our list are strong contenders.
+We hope this guide will help you find what you’re looking for.If you liked our article on gaming headsets under $50, please share and comment below what your favorite product is.